How We Support SEND

 - Matching activities to the ability / need of your child (differentiation)

 - Adapting learning materials such as worksheets, books and activities to suit your child’s needs

 How we identify and assess children with special educational needs

 Most children and young people will have their special educational needs met in mainstream schools through good classroom practice.
 This is called Quality First Teaching.

-At St Joseph’s RC Primary School, we follow a graduated support approach which is called “Assess, Plan, Do, Review”.
+At St Joseph’s Catholic Primary School, we follow a graduated support approach which is called “Assess, Plan, Do, Review”.

 This means that we will:

 - Assess a child’s special educational needs

 - Plan the provision to meet your child’s aspirations and agreed outcomes